methylene/sym/README.md

 ### Searching an array

+This example motivates the lookup list `java.util.List` implementation.
-This example shows how to find the index of a given string in an unsorted array.
+Our goal is to find the index of a string in a given string-array `a`.
 We obtain a permutation that sorts `a`

 ````java